AdobeDocs/campaign-classic.en/help/platform/using/executing-import-jobs.md

 ## Step 1 - Choose the import template {#step-1---choosing-the-import-template}

-When launching the import wizard, you first have to select a template.
+When launching the import assistant, you first have to select a template.
 As an example, to configure the import of recipients who received a newsletter, follow the steps below:

 1. Select the **[!UICONTROL Profiles and Targets > Job > Generic imports and exports]** folder.
 1. Click **New** and then click **Import** to create the import template.